bellcd/interview-questions/topics/css.md

        2. `0` is saying that flex item does NOT have any intrinsic size
        3. A fixed size is saying that flex item has an intrinsic value of that-fixed-size
        4. This matters because `flex-grow` & `flex-shrink` can only use the amount of space that's available AFTER each item is laid out based on its `flex-basis`
+    4. The explicit and implicit grid with CSS grid?
+       1. The explicit grid is when you tell the browser to create a grid with this many tracks (ie, by defining `grid-template-rows` & `grid-template-columns` properties)
+       2. The implicit grid is additional tracks that the browser creates because there are more items to add to the grid than you explicitly defined space for. (or if you place an item outside the bounds of the explicit grid).
+       3. Tracks will be auto sized (ie, big enough to fit the content).
 7. What are some common shorthands of `flex`?
    1. `flex: auto;`
       1. same as `flex: 1 1 auto;`